binarystash/pdf-watermarker/README.md

 1. Place [composer.phar](https://getcomposer.org/composer.phar) in the folder you extracted the files to.

-2. Run php composer.phar install
+2. Run 'php composer.phar install'

 3. Include the files in your project.